Smallcreep's Day (album): Background and recording

 Later in 1979, with the material written and finalised, Rutherford travelled to Polar Studios in Stockholm, Sweden to record Smallcreep's Day with David Hentschel as producer and engineer with David Bascombe assisting.
 Rutherford and Phillips arrived at the studio first to put down the drum and rhythm tracks.
 He named former bandmate Steve Hackett and Genesis's live guitarist Daryl Stuermer as influences on the choice of guitar electronics and effects and acquiring a natural sound, respectively.
 Rutherford found the album unexpectedly difficult to make as he had never before realised the extent to which he relied on his Genesis bandmates to help make decisions and handle certain aspects of the music, including "whether the drums or the keyboard sounded right" which he never had to worry about before.
 However, he deemed it a good learning experience as it forced him to learn more about recording vocals, drums, and keyboards than he had known before.
-Upon recording, the album was mixed at Maison Rouge Studios in Fulham, London.
+After recording, the album was mixed at Maison Rouge Studios in Fulham, London.